Skip to main content

 1 teaspoon vanilla

-2/3 cup of sugar substitute appropriate for baking
+2/3 cup of a sugar substitute appropriate for baking

 Combine all ingredients and beat until smooth.
 Pour into a 9-inch pie pan sprayed with cooking spray.
-Bake at 400 degrees for 15 minutes; reduce temperature to 325 and bake for an additional 45 minutes.
-Pie is done when the knife comes out clean.
+Bake at 400 degrees for 15 minutes; reduce the temperature to 325 and bake for an additional 45 minutes.
+The pie is done when the knife comes out clean.

 Each 5-ounce piece of pie (or 1/8 of the pie) is 90 calories.
-Add 2 tablespoons of whipped topping for an additional 50 calories if you so desire.
+Add 2 tablespoons of whipped topping for an additional 50 calories if desired.

 Topics in this Post